 Nike breaks new ground with a branded content series from Wieden+Kennedy, co-created by our own Alfonso Gomez-Rejon.

 Directed by Hey Wonderful’s Tricia Brock, “Margot vs. Lily” is a eight-part web series that launched as part of Nike Women’s #BetterForIt campaign.
 The series serves as fitspiration to start moving, telling the story of two unlikely sisters who test themselves in physically and mentally challenging ways as part of a well-intentioned and entertaining bet.
-The success of the series led to a Gold Entertainment Lion at Cannes.
+The success of the series led to a Gold Entertainment Lion at Cannes and a Webby Award in Online Film & Video.

 The series, which released new episodes weekly, has garnered wide praise from the ad trades and beyond.
 AdWeek celebrates the campaign: “The premise is fun, the actresses are perfect for the roles, and the plot – while cartoony at times – will ring true to the experiences of young single women, particularly those living in major cities.”
 The New York Times cites the show as “refreshingly relatable – and aims to inspire real women to accomplish a single, realistic anything.”
 Shape Magazine notes the show’s humor, “as you watch the sisters push themselves out of their comfort zones you’ll laugh out loud at the clever one-liners.
 You’ll also notice the internal transformation the girls go through as they learn what exercise means to them and realize that life is more about balance than perfection.”